Skip to main content

 Learner-Centered Course Design

-For some learners, however, the ability to prioritize work, arrange notes and materials in a logical and organized fashion, identify tasks to be completed, and create a timeline for achieving these tasks by stipulated due dates, are skills that are not fully developed or that must be actively and consciously worked.
-Processes like this require significantly more time and energy for such individuals -- often requiring more effort than instructors are able to predict -- and often resulting in decreased academic success.
+For some learners, however, the ability to prioritize work, arrange notes and materials in a logical and organized fashion, identify tasks to be completed, and create a timeline for achieving these tasks by stipulated due dates, are skills that are not fully developed or must be actively and consciously engaged and improved.
+Processes like this require significantly more time and energy for such individuals, often requiring more effort than instructors can predict, and often resulting in decreased academic success.

 Designing a course that will support the success of all students, whether they have a learning disability or not, is a critical undertaking.
-While University sanctioned accommodations are implemented as appropriate to support the learning of those students with documented disabilities, it is also important to consider the rest of our students, many of whom who have an undisclosed or undiagnosed disability (for which accommodations are not provided) as well as those learners without a disability that are struggling to master our content.
+While university-sanctioned accommodations are implemented as appropriate to support the learning of those students with documented disabilities, it is also important to consider the rest of our students, many of whom have an undisclosed or undiagnosed disability (for which accommodations are not provided), as well as those learners without a disability who are struggling to master our content.

 Keep these easy-to-achieve principles in mind as you create a learning environment that supports the success of all learners: